Fine Dining and Nightlife in Santa Fe

 Tickle Your Taste buds

 Savor world-renowned restaurants.
 Santa Fe cuisine combines Indigenous American, Spanish, and Anglo influences from the basics of corn, beans, and squash to chili peppers that explode in your mouth.
-Make your own meals using fresh, local ingredients from farmers’ markets, or try some of Santa Fe’s most renowned restaurants offering traditional foods.
+Make your own meals with fresh, local ingredients from farmers’ markets, or try some of Santa Fe’s most renowned restaurants serving traditional dishes.
 If you want to go where the locals go, try these restaurants that have an authentic vibe and serve the best of the regional cuisine:

 • La Choza was voted the #1 New Mexican restaurant by readers of the Santa Fe Reporter.
 The restaurant brings generations of tradition to your table along with award-winning red and green chili.